Valērijs Kalmikovs: Life after swimming

-Since he graduated from the University of Nebraska in 2001, Kalmikovs continued to serve as an assistant swimming coach.
+Since he graduated from the University of Nebraska–Lincoln in 2001, Kalmikovs continued to serve as an assistant swimming coach.
 He completed his master's degree in sports management and athletic administration at Valparaiso University in 2003, and later moved to California to coach numerous age group swimmers for Bakersfield Swim Club.
 He was awarded the 2004 Central California Coach of the Year after a few of his swimmers won USA Junior National Championships.

 Since his sporting career ended in 2004, Kalmikovs has extensively traveled across the United States and Europe, working as a swimming coach.
 He is married to Australian swimmer Joy Symons, and currently resided together in Rockhampton, Queensland, along with their two children Jett and Cooper.

 On September 9.
 2019 Val became the first Latvian to swim English Channel.
 It took 11 hours and 13 minutes of swimming over night to successfully finish the challenge.